simon-glitch/simon-glitch.github.io/My_Way_of_Life/about_2023.md

 So, since my thoughts are represented by objects, and I can check the data on those thoughts, I can easily differentiate conscious thoughts from subconscious thoughts.
 Subconscious thoughts will have various markers on them that suggest they should not be trusted.
 When I see these markers, I change the thoughts to from {[idea]} to {consider thinking about [idea], as an alternative to [counter-idea]}.
 There are a lot more specifics on this that I don't think you are interested to here, so I won't bother writing them down.
 Anyways, I use markers and warning labels to prevent myself from getting tricked by my subconscious.
 These same markers have almost no effect on my subconscious; adding the [counter-idea] helps the subconscious with some of its thoughts, but not that much.
 So, this method is a pretty good way to maintain harmony between my conscious and subconscious.

 ## Controlling the Subconscious
 Keep in mind, I am not my conscious.
 My subconscious is a part of who I am too.
+With that in mind, controlling my subconscious is just a form of self control.
+Admitting that my subconscious is part of me was a big step towards my self understanding.

+*Ah, I am getting tired of writing.
+I am gonna call it a day here.*